 Abandoned Ship, Loch Linnie, April 2015.
 Banavie’s little beach was transformed that night; its mysterious abandoned ship taking on an almost otherworldly form.
-I’ve always wondered what its back-story is, when it got there and under what circumstances.
-Sadly, even my reliable friend Mr. Google has been unable to shed much light on it.
+I’ve always wondered what its back story is, when it got there and under what circumstances.
+Sadly, even my reliable friend Mr. Google hasn’t been able to shed much light on it.
 I’ve always been tempted to climb aboard and go exploring, but have never gotten round to it.
 Maybe next time!

 The Caledonian Canal, January 2016.
 At the end of 2015 I returned to Banavie once more following a three-month stint in Cambodia.
-At a complete loss as to what to do with my life, I had a half-baked idea of giving Fort William another chance as a long-term base.
-And so I stuck around, got a crappy job and suffered the weather as best I could.
-Being close to my sister again was wonderful, as was getting to know my two-year-old niece Alice, who was just starting to form messy, amusing sentences.
+I was at a complete loss as to what to do with my life and in my desperation had come up with a half-baked idea of giving Fort William another chance as a long-term base.
+So I stuck around for a bit, got a crappy job and suffered the weather as best I could.
+Being close to my sister again was wonderful, as was getting to know my two-year-old niece Alice, who was just starting to form messy and amusing sentences.
 Living just a stone’s throw away from the Caledonian Canal, this picture was taken one wintry morning as I set off on a four-hour walk to Gairlochy.

 Ben Nevis from The Caledonian Canal, January 2016.
 Armed with a packed lunch and tuned into BBC Radio 5 Live’s Saturday F.A. cup coverage, it was a fantastic morning of invigorating exercise, crisp air and stunning views.
 Not least of a snowcapped Ben Nevis, only partly visible through the misty morning sky.